ZephaniahQ/2Player_Snake_Love2d/readme.md

     }
 ```

+### - Directional movement

+Directional movement for a snake feels challenging, but once you realize the trick
+it is fairly simple.
+The trick is to not move the head and then the following blocks
+in following frames, instead to remove the tail and place a new sement connected to
+the head(according to the direction you want the snake to move) which now acts as
+the new head

+### - Direction Lookup table

-another interesting thing is how I used a table as an alternative to
+Another intersting thing I did was making a lookup table for direction handling.
-switch statement.
-The direcion handler table takes as index a direciton enum
-(obviously also a table) and returns a handler function
+The table takes in a direction enum(obviously also a table) and returns a handler
+function.
+This was my first experience doing this as I have not js/python (or other
+langs where functions are first class citizens) a lot.

 Direction enum:
 ```